 City of Alton Animal Clinic Draws Large Crowd

-On Saturday, April 20th, the Alton Public Works Department and Alton Treasurer’s Office held their annual animal clinic at the Public Works Building.
-The Animal Clinic provided pet owners with an opportunity to have their pets vaccinated against rabies and get required animal tags, licenses, and registration from the City and Madison County.
+On Saturday, April 24th, the Alton Public Works Department and Alton Treasurer’s Office held their annual animal clinic at the Public Works Building.
+The Animal Clinic provided pet owners with an opportunity to have their pets vaccinated against rabies and get required animal tags from the City and Madison County.

-According to the Alton Treasurer’s Office, one hundred ninety-two (192) City animal registrations occurred.
+According to the Alton Treasurer’s Office, 78 rabies vaccinations occurred and 70 City animal tags were sold.
 Nancy Keehner, of the Alton Treasurer Office, said, “the Animal Clinic drew from Alton and the surrounding area.
 There was a constant stream of people waiting to have their pets vaccinated.”

 Get The Latest News!